Mobile Pedestrian Accident Attorney

 - Orthopedic Injuries: Broken bones and fractures are common in pedestrian accidents due to the impact of a collision.

-- Head and Brain Injuries: The vulnerability of the human head makes pedestrians susceptible to concussions, traumatic brain injuries, and other head-related trauma.
+- Head & Brain Injuries: The vulnerability of the human head makes pedestrians susceptible to concussions, traumatic brain injuries, and other head-related trauma.

-- Spinal Cord Injuries: The force of a collision can generate damage to the spinal cord, leading to paralysis or other debilitating conditions.
+- Spinal Cord Injuries: The force of a collision can damage the spinal cord, leading to paralysis or other debilitating conditions.

 - Soft Tissue Injuries: Sprains, strains, and other soft tissue injuries can result from the abrupt forces exerted during an accident.